 - Extra class.

 All exam questions are published in print and online for ease of studying.
 If you are interested in getting licensed you have a variety of options for training: local classes in the South Bay hosted by ham radio clubs, books, audio CDs, flashcards and online simulated testing.
 Once you area ready to sit for the exam, you can schedule your exam in advance, or find a walk-in location.
 The South Bay Amateur Radio Club hosts VE testing every other month (February, April, June, August, October, & December) at the Torrance Memorial Medical Center Healthcare Conference Center.
-SBARC’s next test session will be December 9, 2017 at 9am.
+Please see our calendar for our next test session.
 The cost is $15.00.

 ARRL Test Information (view the Club’s information or find another location): http://www.arrl.org/find-an-amateur-radio-license-exam-session